Cheney: Trump attempted to contact Jan. 6 witness - NewsBreak

 But Trump was intrigued and essentially told his White House lawyers that at least Powell and outside allies were trying to do something.

-“You guys are not tough enough,” Giuliani said and then added a vulgar insult n video testimony about the White House attorneys.
+“You guys are not tough enough,” Giuliani in video testimony recalled the president telling the White House attorneys.
+“You guys are p——-,” he said, using crass language.

 As night turned to morning, Trump tweeted the call for supporters to come to Washington on Jan.
 6, when Congress would be tallying the Electoral College results.
 “Be there.
 Will be wild,” Trump wrote.